RealityETH/subjectivocracy/src/deployment/README.md

 yarn hardhat run src/deployment/1_deployforkableToken.js --network localhost
 ```

-This will fill your forkonomic(=maticTokenAddress) in deploy_parameters.
+This will fill your forkonomic(= maticTokenAddress) in deploy_parameters.

 Then create the genesis agains the hardhat network (its required to be run to another network than the localhost, this creates a new chain-status, the L2 status)